Selena Gomez: 2012–2014: Stars Dance and films

-Gomez confirmed in January 2012 that she would be taking a break from music, placing Selena Gomez & the Scene on hiatus.
-The hiatus eventually became a permanent split.
-Gomez described her time with the band as an "exploratory period" as a musician, after which she decided to pursue a solo music career: "And there was a moment when I felt like I could do it and I wanted to try it on my own".
-That year, Wizards of Waverly Place officially ended its run on the Disney Channel after four seasons.
+During 2012, Selena Gomez & the Scene went on hiatus, which ultimately became a permanent split.
+Gomez described her time with the band as an "exploratory period" before deciding to pursue a solo music career.
+That year, Wizards of Waverly Place ended its run on the Disney Channel after four seasons.
+Gomez next sought projects that moved her beyond her Disney image.

-Gomez starred in the exploitation film Spring Breakers (2012), alongside James Franco, Vanessa Hudgens, Ashley Benson and Rachel Korine.
-It was directed by Harmony Korine.
-The film premiered in September at the 69th Venice International Film Festival, and was released the following year.
-The story followed four college-aged girls who decide to rob a fast food restaurant in order to pay for their spring break.
-Gomez played a more mature character than she had previously and reportedly had a "bit of a meltdown on set".
-Spring Breakers received generally positive reviews from critics.
-Some described it as a potential cult classic.
-The film entered various retrospective "best of" lists, including the BBC's 100 Greatest Films of the 21st Century.
-Manohla Dargis from The New York Times wrote that this role gave her "the chance to simulate the behavior that feeds the tabloids without the humiliations and career-crushing price paid".
+She starred in Harmony Korine's independent crime film Spring Breakers (2012), alongside James Franco, Vanessa Hudgens and Ashley Benson.
+The film premiered at the 69th Venice International Film Festival, and was released in March 2013.
+Gomez portrayed Faith, a religious college student whose spring break trip takes a criminal turn.
+Spring Breakers received generally positive reviews from critics and grossed US$31.7 million worldwide against a budget of US$5 million.
+It was later described as a cult classic.
+Manohla Dargis of The New York Times wrote that the film gave Gomez "the chance to simulate the behavior that feeds the tabloids" without the "humiliations" or "career-crushing price" associated with it.